geoffmaggi/Decision-Tool/README.md

 ## Testing

-To test the code just run following
+To test the code run the following

 ```
 ./run_tests.sh
 ```

-This will run all tests and ouput the file "system.html" which can be viewed in the browser to see code coverage.
+This will initiate the test suite and ouput the file "system.html" which can be viewed in the browser to see code coverage.

 ## Deploying

 1. Alter deploy_regex.sh to point to the correct web address
-2. Run the following to produce a zipped file with minified static files, a compiled binary and the configuration files
+2. Run the following to produce a zipped folder with minified static files and a compiled binary
 ```
 ./release.sh
 ```